wummel/linkchecker/doc/web/content/index.md

 - [Plugin support](plugins.html)
   allowing custom page checks.
 Currently available are HTML and CSS syntax checks, Antivirus checks, and more.
-- Different interfaces: command line, GUI and web interface
+- Different interfaces: command line and web interface
 - ... and a lot more check options documented in the [manual page](man1/linkchecker.1.html).